There are no active references in this article.

 A deciduous shrub 3 to 6 ft high, with flexible, jointed branches, and very tough, glabrous bark; buds downy.
 Leaves alternate, oval or obovate; 11⁄2 to 3 in. long, about half as wide; tapered at both ends, not toothed, glabrous and pale green above, somewhat glaucous beneath; stalk 1⁄8 in. or less long.
 Flowers appearing in March at the joints of the naked wood, usually three together on very short stalks.
 Perianth-tube 1⁄3 in. long, narrowly funnel-shaped, faintly lobed, pale yellow; stamens eight, protruded.
 Fruit a pale, oval drupe, 1⁄3 in. long, rarely seen in Britain.

 Native of eastern N. America; introduced in 1750.
 This is not a showy plant, and its yellow flowers are often injured by spring frost, but it is an interesting one.
 It is moisture-loving, and likes a deep soil to which some peat is added.
 A specimen in the Cambridge Botanic Garden attained a diameter of 9 ft.
 The remarkable toughness and flexibility of the shoots have been taken advantage of in several ways.
-In early times the American Indians used the bark for making ropes, and the twigs are still used in rural districts as tying material and for basket-making.
+In early times Native Americans used the bark for making ropes, and the twigs are still used in rural districts as tying material and for basket-making.